RightsInRecordsByDesign/publications/2021 - IJHR - Rights Charter/README.md

-# Decolonizing Recordkeeping and Archival Praxis in Childhood Out-of-Home-Care and Indigenous Archival Collections
+# Rights in Records: A Charter of Lifelong Rights in Childhood Recordkeeping in Out-of-Home Care for Australian and Indigenous Australian Children and Care Leavers

 Golding, F., Lewis, A., McKemmish, S., Rolan, G., & Thorpe, K. (2021).
 Rights in Records: A Charter of Lifelong Rights in Childhood Recordkeeping in Out-of-Home Care for Australian and Indigenous Australian Children and Care Leavers, _International Journal of Human Rights_.